SebastienBocquet/ConvertibleUAV/README.rst

   - improvement of aerodynamic design for larger flight time, and better resistance to wind

   - migration of the software to `Ardupilot <https://ardupilot.org/ardupilot/>`_.
-Indeed, we are
+Indeed, this migration will be necessary in the near future due to limitations of the UavDevBoard 5 hardware (number of output ports) limited board availability.

   - correction of errors or improvement in documentation clarity.